pegros/PEG_LIST/help/sfpegListTabCmp.md

 It also relies on the **[sfpegListCmp](/help/sfpegListCmp.md)** and **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** of the **PEG_LIST** package.

-⚠️ A strange behaviour has been identified with _Pinned_ Lightning Page Layouts in console mode.
+🚨 A strange behaviour has been identified with _pinned_ Lightning Page Layouts in console mode.
 User may need to refresh from the action available in the sub-tab for the list to be display correctly.
-The problem does not arise with other layout types and a Case has been registered.
+This issue does not arise with other layout types.
+In such a case, the Lightning page context is not properly initialized after the first navigation to an addressable LWC component.
+An official [issue](https://help.salesforce.com/s/issue?id=a028c00000zLPu5AAG) is registered at Salesforce and the proposed workaround has been implemented in the **sfpegListConsoleTabCmp** component (wrapping the **sfpegListTabCmp** one and delaying its rendering by 500ms).

 ℹ️ Please refer to the [Technical Details](/help/technical.md) dedicated page to get more global information about the way the components have been implemented.